plumenetwork/plume-fullstack-developer-challenge/README.md

 ## Overview

 Welcome to the Plume Fullstack Developer Challenge!

 In this challenge, you'll build a full-stack web application that allows users to connect their wallets and view both their Nest token balances and transaction history on the Plume blockchain.

-This is your chance to showcase your ability to work across the stack, interact with blockchain data, and present it cleanly to users.
+This is your chance to showcase your ability to work across the stack, process with blockchain data, and present it to users.

 ## Challenge Requirements